HarrisonHemstreet/TIL-2023/achievements-and-complements.md

 attitude of cheerfulness and determination
 * Karl has extensively complemented my work ethic and ability to pick up the code base
+* Karl told me that I increased profits in several of my completed tasks

 # Daily Attitudes and Goals:
 1. Be the one to both unlock the office in the morning and lock the office at